interlock/barcampyxe-ios-ut-ci/README.md

 You will need the following:

 * Xcode 4
-* Access to a working Jenkins install with the following plugins:
+* Access to a working Jenkins install with the following plugins: Jenkins GIT plugin
 * git and a git repo hosted where you and Jenkins can access it

 GHUnit